gmrrz/ezloomdev/README.md

 ## About Me

-I am a Computer Science student at Montclair State University, Class of May 2026, specializing in **Cybersecurity**, **Digital Forensics**, and **IT Administration**.
+I am a Computer Science student, Class of May 2026, specializing in **Cybersecurity**, **Digital Forensics**, and **IT Administration**.
 My passion lies in securing systems, analyzing digital evidence, and building robust IT infrastructures while developing practical software solutions.

 I have hands-on experience in: